-ACTIVITY 2023-05: Flexible Subsidy Standards in Project-Based Voucher Admissions ⊠only to a subset or subsets of assisted households If previous questions is subset.
+ACTIVITY 2023-05: Flexible Subsidy Standards in Project-Based Voucher Admissions ☐ Decreased revenue □Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity applies: ☐ to all assisted households ⊠only to a subset or subsets of assisted households If previous questions is subset.
 A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
-This MTW activity applies to: ⊠New admissions (i.e., applicants) only □Currently assisted households only □New admissions and currently assisted households If above questions is subset.
+This MTW activity applies to: ⊠New admissions (i.e., applicants) only ☐Currently assisted households only □New admissions and currently assisted households If above questions is subset.
 A MTW activity can apply to all family types or only selected family types.
-This MTW activity applies to: ⊠all family types □only to selected family types Please select the family types subject to this MTW activity: □Non-elderly, non-disabled families □Elderly families ☐ Disabled families (to the extent those families are not exempt via a reasonable accommodation) □Other - another specifically defined target population or populations.
+This MTW activity applies to: ⊠all family types □only to selected family types Please select the family types subject to this MTW activity: □ Non-elderly, non-disabled families □Elderly families ☐ Disabled families (to the extent those families are not exempt via a reasonable accommodation) ☐Other - another specifically defined target population or populations.
 The description of this population is: If above questions is subset.
-An MTW activity can apply to a tenant-based and or project-based voucher. ☐The MTW activity applies to all tenant-based units. ⊠The MTW activity applies to all properties with project-based vouchers. ☐ The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
+An NATIVA activity and apply to a top out he and an end on a price the analysis of the An MTW activity can apply to a tenant-based and or project-based voucher. ☐ The MTW activity applies to all tenant-based units. ⊠The MTW activity applies to all properties with project-based vouchers. ☐ The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
 The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does not require a hardship policy.
 This MTW activity does require an impact analysis.
 The impact analysis does not apply to more than this MTW activity.